 Why Keeper is a Safer Option

-Keeper’s zero-trust, zero-knowledge password manager is entirely safe to use and has never been hacked or breached.
-All encryption and decryption occurs locally on your device – meaning only you have access to your data.
+Keeper’s zero-trust, zero-knowledge password manager is the most tested and audited password and credential management platform available.
+Keeper has never been hacked or breached.
+All encryption and decryption occur locally on your device – meaning only you have access to your data.
 Keeper also adheres to very strict internal security practices in order to provide the most secure cybersecurity platform.

 Keeper is recognized with the highest industry certifications.
-Keeper is SOC 2 and ISO 27001 certified, FIPS 140-2 validated, FedRAMP and StateRAMP Authorized.
+For example, Keeper is SOC 2 and ISO 27001 certified, FIPS 140-2 validated, as well as FedRAMP and StateRAMP Authorized.
 Not to mention, Keeper’s very own employees use our password manager internally to protect company passwords and data.

 Start your free 30-day trial of Keeper and import your LastPass records to experience it for yourself.